akitotheanimator/Godot-MovieWritter/README.md

+# All rights to the holders of GODOT, whose the source code was translated from.

 This is a direct translation of godot's MovieWritter.
 This version works on gameplay, can add frames to a AVI, and encode the video on runtime.
 Essentially, a AVI encoder.